Bluetooth Audio

 Cloud2GND has been working with the Bluetooth Isochronous Channels feature and LE audio profiles since before their adoption.
 Cloud2GND is uniquely positioned to create LE-audio-based products leveraging our unequaled experience:

-Our combined knowledge and experience uniquely qualifies us to help our clients transition to this new generation of Bluetooth technology which will open up many promising new use cases and opportunities.
+Our combined knowledge and experience uniquely qualify us to help our clients transition to this new generation of Bluetooth technology which will open up many promising new use cases and opportunities.

 Let’s Get Connected!